matthiasweidlich/EMIP-Benchmark/docs/some-interesting-queries.md

   tables and materialized/derived tables in one query — relevant because in a real deployment some of these will be physical tables and others views, and the query has to treat them uniformly.

+# Core dimensional joins
+  - Instrument → company → sector resolution chain: walks the full join path from a traded instrument to its human-readable company name and sector classification.
+The simplest possible correctness check — does the join graph actually resolve end-to-end.
+  - Company count / market cap by sector & exchange: aggregates over that same join chain, grouped by exchange and sector.
+A baseline sanity query before anything harder.

+# Feature / label generation
+  - market_feature construction: a wide join blending market bars, hourly-aggregated news sentiment, and hourly electricity price into one feature row per instrument per hour.
+The hard part is reconciling mismatched natural grains — tick-level, per-document, and hourly — onto a single hourly grid.
+  - Future-return label: a LEAD() window function looking a fixed interval ahead to compute the return actually realized after a given point, for supervised-learning labels.
+Tests forward-looking, time-offset window functions and the "label uses future data, but the feature it's paired with must not" discipline of point-in-time-correct ML pipelines.